mxcl/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 }

 // Because the Swift compiler cannot infer closure types very
+// well yet.
+We hope this will be fixed.

-// well yet, one-line closures almost always
+// Watch out for  one-line closures though!
+Swift will
-// compile without explicitness.
-I’m not a fan of this, as it makes
-// using promises in Swift ugly, but I hope that
-// Apple intend to improve the detection of closure types to
-// make using promises in Swift as delightful as in Objective-C.
+// automatically infer the types, which may confuse you:

 foo.then {
-    return bar()
+    return bar()  // 👌
 }
 {% endhighlight %}